3 Reasons THIS Kind of Bread is Healthier to Eat

 Make Your Own Sourdough

-Much of the sourdough you buy in stores is not genuine sourdough and therefore will not contain the nutrient benefits that real sourdough contains.
-You can easily make your own sourdough at home, but remember it takes time to produce a high quality sourdough starter.
+Much of the sourdough you buy in grocery stores in the US is not genuine sourdough and therefore will not contain the nutrient benefits that real sourdough contains.
+However, high quality restaurants and bakeries will often have legitimate genuine sourdough.
+You can also easily make your own sourdough at home, but remember it takes time to produce a high quality sourdough starter.

 Once you have your starter, you ‘feed’ it daily and let it grow for 5-7 days.
 Do not rush this process.
 Here are a few sourdough bread recipes from various websites: